top of page

 Real-World Client Collaboration:

-This project underscored the importance of explaining the design process clearly and concisely to the client.
-While "UX" is a buzzword in the industry, this project reinforced the crucial role of user experience research in ensuring that we design products correctly and not just aesthetically.
+This project underscored the importance of clearly and concisely explaining the design process to the client.
+While "UX" is a buzzword in the industry, this project reinforced the crucial role of user experience research in ensuring that we design products effectively rather than merely aesthetically.
 Taking time to explain our process to stakeholders ensured that everyone was aligned and understood the rationale behind our decisions.

 Explaining the Significance of the UX Process: